jaimahajan1997/financial-ratios/README.md

 # financial-ratios
-Compute various financial ratios based on stock data provided
+An npm package to compute various financial ratios based on stock data provided